cpjobling/EG-247-Resources/week7/ft1.md

 also contains the source code for all the Matlab/Simulink examples and the Laboratory Exercises.

-## Agenda

-* Fourier Transform as the Limit of a Fourier Series
-* Doing the Maths
-* Special forms of the Fourier Transform
-* Properties of the Fourier Transform
-* Computing Fourier Transforms in Matlab

 ## Scope and Background Reading

 This session continues our coverage of **Fourier Analysis** with an introduction